Professional Development & Spiritual Resilience for Rabbis Addressing Israel/Palestine

 Sliding scale based on ability to pay: $540 – $720 – $900

-As the violence in Israel, Gaza, Lebanon and beyond continues, rabbis and Jewish leaders who support peace are presented with unique challenges.
+Amidst a time of extraordinary violence in Israel, Gaza, Lebanon and beyond, rabbis and Jewish leaders who support peace are presented with unique challenges.
 The Shleimut Cohort is for rabbis and Jewish clergy who are committed to peace, and committed to B’tzelem Elohim by lifting up the shared humanity of Palestinians and Israelis.

 Led by Ilana Sumka